leoncvlt/blinkist-scraper/README.md

   --audio              Download the audio blinks for each book (default true)
   --concat-audio       Concatenate the audio blinks into a single file and tag
                        it.
 Requires ffmpeg (default false)
+  --keep-noncat        Keep the individual blink audio files, instead of deleting
-  --no-scrape          Don't scrape the website, only process existing json
+                       them, when concating the audio.
+Only relevant when using the the '--concat-audio' option (default false) --no-scrape          Don't scrape the website, only process existing json
                        files in the dump folder (default false) --book BOOK          Scrapes this book only, takes the blinkist url for the